What is The Forge?

 Do I have to create an account to use The Forge?

 No. There is no requirement for users to have an account to interact with The Forge.
 This means you can search, explore, read, view and share content without logins or passwords.

 JPME stands for Joint Professional Military Education.
 The term JPME refers to the professional continuum around which education and training is structured and delivered to members of the Defence organisation.
 The JPME levels reflect whether the material is dealt with at an introductory level or at a higher level of complexity.
 The Levels allow users to determine which material is likely to be most suitable for their professional development based on their experience level.

 Will The Forge enable users to complete online courses?

-No. The site is not linked to any formal training courses and is intended instead to be a platform for engaged learners to actively seek out material to support their professional development.
-In the future, we envisage that there will be greater access to Australian Defence College courses and other Defence organisation education opportunities through The Forge.
+The site is not linked to any formal training courses and is intended instead to be a platform for engaged learners to actively seek out material to support their professional development.
+In the future, we envisage that there will be greater access to Australian Defence College courses and other Defence organisation education opportunities.